Ulama

 Scholars at an Abbasid library.
 Maqamat of al-Hariri.
 Illustration by Yahyá al-Wasiti, Baghdad, 1237.

-In Islam, the ulama (/ˈuːləmɑː/ OO-lə-mah; also spelled ulema; علماء; singular عالم; feminine singular عالمة, plural عالمات) are scholars of Islamic doctrine and law.
-They are considered the guardians, transmitters, and interpreters of religious knowledge in Islam.
+In Islam, the ʿulamā (/ˈuːləmɑː/ OO-lə-mah; also spelled ulema; علماء; /ar/; lit. 'the learned ones'; singular عالم; /ar/), also known as Shuyukh or Mawlawi, are scholars and judges of Islamic doctrine and law.
+They are considered the guardians, transmitters, interpreters and legislators of religious knowledge in Islam.

 "Ulama" may refer broadly to the educated class of such religious scholars, including theologians, canon lawyers (muftis), judges (qadis), professors, and high state religious officials.
 Alternatively, "ulama" may refer specifically to those holding governmental positions in an Islamic state.

 By longstanding tradition, ulama are educated in religious institutions (madrasas).
 The Quran and sunnah (authentic hadith) are the scriptural sources of traditional Islamic law.